Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Accelerated Feasibility and Optimization Methods

-To the best of our knowledge, no prior works have studied this family of problems.
+One can design optimization methods for~\eqref{eq:finite-minmax}, taking advantage of these basic structures.
+To the best of our knowledge, methods and theory for this exact setting have not been previously derived.
 Prior works have considered settings of minimizing a finite maximum of Lipschitz smooth functions~\cite{Nesterov2005,Beck2012,Nemirovski2004,dima2019}.
-A maximum of Lipschitz strongly convex optimization is itself Lipschitz and strongly convex, so classic guarantees, like~\cite{bach2012}, apply.
-In this section, we show that many standard algorithms generalize to minimize a maximum of Lipchitz functions that, when squared, are smooth and/or strongly convex and prove the accompanying convergence rate guarantees.
+A maximum of Lipschitz strongly convex functions is itself Lipschitz and strongly convex, so guarantees like~\cite{lacoste2012simpler} apply.
+Below, we present three standard algorithms generalized to minimize a maximum of Lipschitz functions that, when squared, are smooth and/or strongly convex.
+Appendix~\ref{app:convergence-proofs} provides convergence theorems, summarized in Table~\ref{tab:rates}.